 Self study is an essential part of the International Relations and Development degree and requires self motivation and enthusiasm for your subject.
 It also allows you to pursue your own lines of enquiry and become an independent thinker.

-Throughout the International Relations and Development degree you will be taught by lecturers who have worked in the fields of development, political science and international relations as well as world leading researchers.
-You can learn more about the School by visiting the School of Government staff pages.
+Throughout the International Relations and Development degree you will be taught by lecturers and researchers who have worked in the fields of development, political science and international relations.
+You can learn more about staff in the she School by visiting the School of Government staff pages.

-Departments from across the School of Government are all based within Muirhead Tower.
-The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, 230 "hubs" for post graduate research students, teaching rooms for up to 100 people and a 200 seat lecture theatre.
+All the departments from across the School of Government are all based within Muirhead Tower.
+The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, teaching rooms for up to 100 people and a 200 seat lecture theatre.

 Your lectures and teaching will take place in a variety of versatile lecture theatres and breakout rooms.
 Our rooms are all equipped with wireless connection and constantly updated technology including all the audio-visual equipment that you would expect from one of the UK's premier institutions.